samuel-larsson/CHIP-8-/README.md

 **Description**: Simple CHIP-8 emulator written in C++, using [SDL2](http://www.libsdl.org/) for I/O. Just a small experimental project for educational purposes.
-Only developed and tested in macOS Sierra so far.
+Only tested in macOS Sierra so far.

 #### Dependencies: